 The leader was a retired doctor, also from south Florida.
 And also dirty, worn, and disheveled like the others, though perhaps less so.
 Every one in sight seemed rather healthy, and happy, despite their rough appearances and their smells.
 Living outside for months had worn them down, but they didn’t break, and now, despite the cold New Hampshire winters (even at a higher elevation), these people were thriving.
 They learned to live off the land and to be completely self-sufficient.
 Just like it was back in the day.

 I learned of their plight, their struggle, and their escape.
 We spoke for a while before I had to leave to beat night fall and get out safely.
-They are on living public land, but doing so illegally, and they know it, hence the secrecy.
+They are living on public land, but doing so illegally, and they know it, hence the secrecy.
 Yet, even with the state’s forested areas being so small relatively speaking, these people have managed to persist undiscovered for quite the time.
 To thrive, even.
 I’m impressed.
 In awe.

-Fast Forward to Months Later
+Fast Forward a Few Months

 They’re still there.
 Still undiscovered.
 Still thriving.
 I found them their medicine, and Louis is now fine.
 They’re all fine.
 I did bring them a few other items I knew they could use and I have visited them four times now since.
 I am considered a friend of the village and we all know each other’s names.
 I still bring a few items when I visit, all luxuries like flour for bread or pre-made iron goods, but they have learned to do without a lot of things we deem essential here in our time zone — or they make their own.